-Welcome to the NUST CGPA Calculator, designed specifically for students of the National University of Sciences & Technology (NUST).
-Whether you are studying Engineering, Social Sciences, or Business at NUST, keeping track of your academic performance is crucial.
-This tool uses the official NUST grading policy to help you calculate your Semester GPA (SGPA) and Cumulative GPA (CGPA) accurately.
+Welcome to the ultimate NUST CGPA Calculator, an essential tool designed specifically for undergraduate and postgraduate students of the National University of Sciences & Technology (NUST) across all its campuses (including H-12 Islamabad, EME, MCS, CAE, and PNEC).
+Whether you are pursuing a rigorous Engineering degree, Computer Science (SEECS), Social Sciences (S3H), or Business (NBS), accurately keeping track of your academic performance is crucial for your future career.
+This fast and accurate tool strictly adheres to the official NUST grading policy, empowering you to calculate your Semester GPA (SGPA) and Cumulative GPA (CGPA) with zero errors.

-NUST follows a relative grading system on a 4.00 scale.
-Understanding this scale is key to maintaining your scholarship eligibility and meeting degree requirements.
+Unlike many other universities, NUST follows a highly competitive relative grading system based on a standard 4.00 scale.
+Understanding the nuances of this bell curve scale is key to maintaining your scholarship eligibility, securing prime internships, and ensuring you meet all graduation degree requirements on time.
+Proper GPA management is the first step toward academic excellence.

 Est. Percentage: 0.00% (HEC Formula)